 Health care systems rely on shift workers to ensure continuity of care in hospitals and residential facilities.
 Shift work is any work schedule that conflicts with the typical day-night cycle, and can include evenings, nights, rotating shifts, and split shifts.
-For vulnerable mental health patients, around-the-clock supervision and quality care are critical to their treatment plan.
+For vulnerable mental health patients, around-the-clock supervision, quality care, and night shift compliance are critical to their treatment plan.

 But while shift work is part of the daily routine for many psychiatric health care workers, the nature of the night shift — and the environment in which it takes place — can make it difficult for staff to maintain compliance with regulations and policies designed to ensure patient safety.
 This may impact their own physical and mental health in ways that can further jeopardize the quality of care they provide.